 Will the childcare center reopen when students to return?

-The Child Development Center is open as of June 8, 2020.
+The Child Development Center is open.
 Visit the website for information on how the Center is addressing COVID-19 health and safety.

 You can register with the Office of Disability Services to request accommodations.

-I'm deaf and need ASL interpreting or captioning for my remote classes.
+I'm deaf and need ASL interpreting or captioning for my online classes.
 What should I do?

 If you need remote ASL interpreting services or Captioning please let Dr. Landry know immediately at firstname.lastname@example.org and she will work to provide accommodations.